necrux/Brown-Bag/README.md

 1. Make a copy of scripts/sceranio_template.skel for the sceranio template.
 2. Create your script from the template.
 3. Edit scripts/restore_environment.sh as necessary.
-This script is intended to restore the server back to it's normal, working state and is the first item ran for each scenario script.
+This script is intended to restore the server back to it's normal, working state and is the first item ran for each scenario.

 Enjoy!